crypto101/book/stream-ciphers.rst

 A naive attempt with block ciphers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's try to build a stream cipher using the tools we already have.
+Let's try to build a :term:`stream cipher` using the tools we already have.
 Since we already have block ciphers, we could simply divide an incoming
 stream into different blocks, and encrypt each block: